jordangray/scope-slides/README.markdown

-# CSSS
-### CSS-based SlideShow System
+# Making and breaking scope

+Presentation given to colleagues at Experian.

 Warning: Only works in latest Firefox, Opera, Safari or Chrome.
-For more information, see the [sample slideshow](http://lea.verou.me/csss/sample-slideshow.html)
+Slides created using Lea Verou's CSSS.